Advanced Finance

 Note that the convenience yield is the implicit, non-monetary benefit of physically holding a commodity compared to owning a futures contract (example: avoiding shortages or ensuring production).

-Consider also that the holder of a future contract misses out any dividend or interest payment from the underlying but he doesn't not have to pay for storage costs.
+Consider also that the holder of a future contract misses out any dividend or interest payment from the underlying but he does not have to pay for storage costs.

 Interest Rate Risk